pianove/frontend-nanodegree-mobile-portfolio/README.md

 When scrolling, the original total time to run updatePositions function call was way too long 623.245ms and with many warnings about forced synchronous layout.

-Changes made to updatePositions function:
+Changes made to updatePositions function in order to avoid style recalculation and lean the for loop to optimize calculation time:

-line 483>
+Line 483>

-    use getElementsByClassName('.mover) instead of querySelectorAll
+    Use getElementsByClassName('.mover) instead of querySelectorAll

-line 485>
+Line 485>

-    The Layout gets retriggered every time we scroll.
-To avoid style recalculation and lean the for loop, scrollTop is cached and phase calculation removed from the loop
+    The Layout gets retriggered every time we scroll, scrollTop is cached and phase calculation removed from the loop

-line 486>
+Line 486>

-    since phase value gives always the same set of 5 numbers (1,2,3,4,0) as Modulo gives the remainder when we divide i by 5, it can be calculated outside of loop
+    Since phase value gives always the same set of 5 numbers (1,2,3,4,0), can be calculated outside of loop

-line 500>
+Line 500>

     I used css transform property as a hardware acceleration transform: translateX()

-line 518>
+Line 518>

-    added the updatePositions function as a parameter to the window.requestAnimationFrame method in the scroll event listener
+    Added the updatePositions function as a parameter to the window.requestAnimationFrame method in the scroll event listener

 line 530>